The sun was just starting to set when I threw $3,000 into the sea.

 “TO CALIFORNIA!”
 I proclaimed.
 “Why not?” they replied.

-Road Trip USA: The Great American Tradition of Freedom
+A Pacific Coast Highway Road Trip: The Great American Tradition of Freedom

 The phrases “American” and “road trip” go together like apple pie and ice cream—and everyone knows it.